top of page

 Ancient Times

-The Adriatic region was home to ancient Illyrian tribes before becoming a crucial part of the Roman Empire.
-Roman ruins can still be found along the coast, with notable sites like the city of Split, where the impressive Diocletian's Palace stands as a testament to the region's rich history.
+The Adriatic region was once home to the ancient Illyrian tribes before becoming an important part of the Roman Empire.
+You can still see Roman ruins along the coast, including the famous Diocletian’s Palace in Split, a stunning reminder of the area’s rich history.

 The Venetian Influence

-During the Middle Ages, the Republic of Venice emerged as a dominant maritime power in the Adriatic.
-Venetian influence is evident in the architecture and culture of many coastal cities, such as Dubrovnik and Kotor.
-These cities, with their well-preserved medieval walls and buildings, are now UNESCO World Heritage Sites.
+During the Middle Ages, the Republic of Venice became a major power on the Adriatic Sea.
+You can still see Venetian influence in the architecture and culture of coastal cities like Dubrovnik and Kotor.
+Their well-preserved medieval walls and buildings are now recognized as UNESCO World Heritage Sites.

 Modern Era

-The Adriatic Sea played a significant role during the tumultuous 20th century, witnessing both World Wars and the subsequent changes in national borders.
-Today, the region is known for its vibrant cultural festivals, historic sites, and a growing emphasis on tourism and preservation.
+The Adriatic Sea saw a lot of history during the 20th century, including both World Wars and changes to national borders.
+Today, the region is alive with cultural festivals, historic landmarks, and a growing focus on tourism and preserving its heritage.

 Adriatic Sea